Palatalization (phonetics): Types

-In technical terms, palatalization refers to the secondary articulation of consonants by which the body of the tongue is raised toward the hard palate and the alveolar ridge during the articulation of the consonant.
+In technical terms, palatalization refers to the secondary articulation of consonants by which the middle (dorsum) of the tongue is raised toward the hard palate during the articulation of the consonant.
 Such consonants are phonetically palatalized.
-"Pure" palatalization is a modification to the articulation of a consonant, where the middle of the tongue is raised, and nothing else.
-It may produce a laminal articulation of otherwise apical consonants such as //t// and //s//.
+Palatalization may produce a laminal articulation of otherwise apical consonants, such as /[t̺]/ and /[s̺]/ vs palatalized /[t̻ʲ]/ and /[s̻ʲ]/.
+In general, palatalization of non-dorsal consonants involve a secondary closure of the oral cavity, with the dorsum of the tongue approaching the hard palate in addition to the primary articulation elsewhere.
+This is clearly the case with labial consonants such as /[pʲ]/ and /[fʲ]/.
+However, in dorsal consonants such as /[kʲ]/ and /[xʲ]/, the tongue can only make a single closure in those two regions, which generally means that the contact is spread over a broader area, from the soft to hard palates, compared to the narrower contact of non-palatalized /[k]/ and /[x]/; it's not uncommon therefore to transcribe the palatalized sounds simply as palatal /[c]/ and /[ç]/.
+Palatalized coronal consonants such as /[t̻ʲ]/ and /[n̻ʲ]/ are somewhere in between: although there may be two places of articulation, the tongue tends to be quite flattened, and moves as if it were a single articulation.
+In Russian the blade of the tongue remains on the alveolar ridge while the entire front of the tongue is raised, while in Polish the primary articulation (the blade of the tongue) is shifted back toward the palate: /[t̠ʲ], [n̠ʲ]/.

 Phonetically palatalized consonants may vary in their exact realization.
 Some languages add semivowels before or after the palatalized consonant (onglides or offglides).
 In such cases, the vowel (especially a non-front vowel) following a palatalized consonant typically has a palatal onglide.
 In Russian, both plain and palatalized consonant phonemes are found in words like большой /ru/, царь /ru/ and Катя /ru/.
 In Hupa, on the other hand, the palatalization is heard as both an onglide and an offglide.
 In some cases, the realization of palatalization may change without any corresponding phonemic change.
 For example, according to Thurneysen, palatalized consonants at the end of a syllable in Old Irish had a corresponding onglide (reflected as i in the spelling), which was no longer present in Middle Irish (based on explicit testimony of grammarians of the time).

 In a few languages, including Skolt Sami and many of the Central Chadic languages, palatalization is a suprasegmental feature that affects the pronunciation of an entire syllable, and it may cause certain vowels to be pronounced more front and consonants to be slightly palatalized.
 In Skolt Sami and its relatives (Kildin Sami and Ter Sami), suprasegmental palatalization contrasts with segmental palatal articulation (palatal consonants).